Duncan A. McMillan

 - A maximum fine of $500.00.

-- A mandatory term of imprisonment of 48 hours which may be suspended upon one or both of the following conditions:
+- A mandatory term of imprisonment of 48 hours which may be suspended

-- 48 hours community service.
+upon the condition that the defendant perform 48 hours community service.

 - A one year revocation of the defendant’s driving privilege.

 A person who is subject to Level 4 punishment, who is otherwise eligible, may obtain a Limited Driving Privilege for the one year period of revocation imposed for the conviction of impaired driving.
+However, if the alcohol concentration was 0.15 or higher, the court must impose a forty-five (45) day period of revocation prior to issuing the limited privilege.

 Level 5: